Nicba1010/Scraping-Scripts/README.md

 ## Disclaimer
 These scripts are provided as-is.
 I assume no liability of any damage made by usage of these scripts.
 ## Usage
+### You need the functions.py file for almost every script
 ### pantyhoseplaza.com.py
 **Edit the script to define your download directory** The script needs three parameters passed: